MoatShrimp/uny-random-js/README.md

 import { UnyRandom } from 'UnyRandom'; // To make the UnyRandom parent class available in case you need multiple copies
 ```

-The randomizer can also be added directly to a website (mini version is ES5 backwards compatible), and will globaly available as an instance called `unyRandom`
+The randomizer can also be added directly to a website (mini version is ES5 backwards compatible), and will be globally available as an instance called `unyRandom`

 ```html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/uny-random@1.6.0/dist/uny-random.min.js"></script>